cseanburns/personal_knowledge_mgmt/src/13-reference-managers-finishing-up.md

 If there are errors,
 it's likely because the item in Zotero is missing metadata for some fields (like author, title, journal title, publication date, etc.).
-This happens because the source information Zotero extacts metadata from may be incomplete or malformed.
+This happens because the source information Zotero extracts metadata from may be incomplete or malformed.

 With Zotero, you can add in-text citations like: